rzarr/SLIPPER-docs/Pages/md_README.md

 * "Reconstruction", for WaveDAQ signal processing
 * "LivePlotter", for the online plotting used during data takings
+* "EventDisplay", for the waveform event display
+* "CalibratePosition", for the TW time-position calibration
 * "Calibration", for TW dE and TOF calibration
 * "Analysis", for offline analysis of processed data N.B.: Tags are automatically added in the output tree if the file names convention (see below) is respected.
 If the name convention is not respected, Tags are initialized to 0 or None.